micmejia/bible-dump/NKJV/Mark/Mark 12.md

 ###### 1
 Then He began to speak to them in parables: "A man planted a vineyard and set a hedge around _it,_ dug _a place for_ the wine vat and built a tower.
-And he leased it to [^a]vinedressers and went into a far country.
+And he leased it to vinedressers and went into a far country.

 ###### 2
 Now at vintage-time he sent a servant to the vinedressers, that he might receive some of the fruit of the vineyard from the vinedressers.